Elsworth "Elzie" (or "Elza") Mayle was born on April 21, 1876, in Barbour County, WV, the son of Hiram "Poke" and Margaret (Minerd) Mayle.

 On May 17, 1942, at the Chestnut Ridge Church, she wed Ralph Elbert Croston (1922- ? ), son of Claudis and Cansora Croston.
 She was age 19, and he 20, at the time.
 The ceremony was led by Rev. Fred Decost.
 Because they legally were underage, Geneva's parents, and Ralph's mother, had to give their consent to the union.

-The Crostons had five children -- Lavana Maenetta Croston, William Croston, Gerald Dewayne Croston and Pearl Ann Clark.
+The Crostons produced a brood of five children -- Lavana Maenetta Croston, William Croston, Gerald Dewayne Croston and Pearl Ann Clark.
 Sadly, daughter Lavana became ill of bronchial pneumonia and died in infancy, at the age of nine months, 29 days, on Oct.
 8, 1943, with burial in West Hill Cemetery.

 At some point, Geneva is believed to have wedded or been in a relationship with Cecil Norris ( ? - ? ).
 They may have borne a son known as Cecil Lee "Tex" Norris.